tsdat/tsdat/docs/tutorials/vap_pipelines.md

   path: shared/storage.yaml
 ```

-In our retriever configuration, we include the same "time_padding" parameter, and
-include a "range" of 120s for the `Interpolate` DataTransform.
-2 min was chosen with the
+In our retriever configuration, we include the same "time_padding" parameter, and include a "range" of 120s for the
-reasoning that it is twice the sampling frequency of the buoy's GPS unit and
+`Interpolate` DataTransform.
+2 min was chosen with the reasoning that it is twice the sampling frequency of the buoy's
-thermistor, so we're less likely to miss a datapoint.
+GPS unit and thermistor, so we're less likely to miss a data point.

-Next, the 3 coordinates are fetched from the "wave" datastream ("vap_waves_raw"),
+Next, the 3 coordinates are fetched from the "wave" datastream ("vap_waves_raw"), and the assortment of variables from
-and the assortment of variables from all 3 input streams.
-For the non-"wave" datastream
-variables ("lat", "lon", "sst"), the `tsdat.transform.Interpolate` DataConverter is set.
+all 3 input streams.
+For the non-"wave" datastream variables ("lat", "lon", "sst"), the `tsdat.transform.Interpolate`
-`Interpolate` does a simple 1D linear interpolation from the ingest timestamp to the
+DataConverter is set. `Interpolate` does a simple 1D linear interpolation from the ingest timestamp to the VAP
-VAP timestamp. `NearestNeighbor` could also be used here in the same manner if desired.
+timestamp. `NearestNeighbor` could also be used here in the same manner if desired.

-For the variables pulled from the "wave" datastream (i.e. "wave_hs"), these are already
+For the variables pulled from the "wave" datastream (i.e. "wave_hs"), these are already mapped onto the "wave" time
-mapped onto the "wave" time coordinate, so we don't need to include a DataTransform
+coordinate, so we don't need to include a DataTransform here.
-here.

 ```yaml
 classname: tsdat.io.retrievers.StorageRetriever